rolandjlevy/js-pixel-grid-randomiser/README.md

 - Press Play and Pause to toggle the animation
 - Click on the letters to see letter shapes appear
-- Move the slider to change the speed speed
+- Move the slider to change speed
 - Click on each pixel to see its hexadecimal value

 ### How it works 💡